FREQUENTLY ASKED QUESTIONSProgram - Workshops - Performing

 When will the camp schedule be released?

-The camp schedule is usually released around the end of August, but remember there is no need to book into individual workshops if you are attending the camp so there is no need to wait until the timetable is released before booking.
+We aim to have the camp schedule finalised for release around the end of April, but remember there is no need to book into individual workshops if you are attending the camp (except for masterclasses – find out more here) so there is no need to wait until the timetable is released before booking.
 However the schedule may be useful if you wish to book into the camp for individual days.
-Download 2016 CAMP SCHEDULE here.
+Download 2018 CAMP SCHEDULE here.

 Can I take photos and videos of the camp concerts and workshops?